HeathmontGameDesign/heathmontgamedesign.github.io/setup.md

 ## Step 2: Setting the mode and environment variables

-Once you have installed the Mu code editor, you need to set the mode to PyGame Zero.
-This is done by clicking on the mode button in the top right corner of the Mu code editor and selecting PyGame Zero from the list of options.
+Once you have installed the Mu code editor, you need to set the **mode** to `PyGame Zero`.
+This is done by clicking on the mode button in the top right corner of the Mu code editor and selecting `PyGame Zero` from the list of options.
 This is not actually required, but it provides extra help (like an easy link through to the images folder).

 ### Environment Variables

 When you load a PyGame Zero window, by default it opens quite a long way down the screen, which on small laptop screens can be quite annoying.
-We can fix this in the code each time, but it is easier to set the default variable inside Mu Code.
+There are a few ways to fix this but the easiest is to set the default variable inside Mu Code.

 To do so:

 - Click on the Settings cog in the bottom right corner of the screen
 - Choose the 'Python Environment' tab